dlbewley/dlbewley.github.io/_posts/2016-07-11-List-Tags-On-Redhat-Registry-Images.md

 Ever gone to [RedHat's container registry](https://access.redhat.com/search/#/container-images) to search for an image and been left wondering what versions exist?
 Ever been frustrated by the inconsistent tag format?
 Is there a _v_ or is there not a _v_?
 Me too.

-Docker Hub has progressed to [v2](https://docs.docker.com/registry/spec/api/), while the RedHat registry is still [v1](https://docs.docker.com/v1.6/reference/api/registry_api/).

-You can use curl to query the registry API and [list the tags](https://docs.docker.com/v1.6/reference/api/registry_api/#list-repository-tags) like this:
+Docker Hub has progressed to [v2](https://docs.docker.com/registry/spec/api/), while the RedHat registry is still [v1](https://docs.docker.com/v1.6/reference/api/registry_api/) at the moment.
+As long as you use the right syntax, you can use curl to query the registry API and [list the tags](https://docs.docker.com/v1.6/reference/api/registry_api/#list-repository-tags) like this:

 ```bash
 $ curl -s https://registry.access.redhat.com/v1/repositories/openshift3/${image}/tags | jq .